3D4EUtah/3D4EUtah.github.io/pages/_past_projects/model_the_u.md

 ---
 layout: project_page
 title: "Model the U"
-thumbnail: "/media/projects/modelU.jpg"
+thumbnail: "/media/projects//model_the_u/modelU.jpg"
 description: "A large-scale 3D-printed model of the University of Utah campus, including the library."
 members:
+  - "Nathan Li"
-  - "Past Member"
+  - "Lance Petrisko"
 images:
+  - "/model_the_u/modelU.jpg"
+  - "/model_the_u/modelU2.jpg"
-  - "/media/projects/modelU.jpg"
+  - "/model_the_u/modelU3.jpg"
 ---